San Joaquin Market

 Key considerations for buying a townhouse in San Joaquin include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in San Joaquin currently spend an average of 12 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in San Joaquin currently spend an average of 202 days on market.
+This suggests a slower market where you have more time to negotiate.

-With a median price of $330K and homes spending an average of 12 days on market, San Joaquin is currently a seller's market.
-There's currently 2.0 months of inventory available.
+With a median price of $280K and homes spending an average of 202 days on market, San Joaquin is currently a balanced market.
+There's currently 3.0 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.